IREX 20172017.11.29 Wed. - 12.2 Sat. 10:00-17:00

 Issei is determined to leverage Mujin's automation technology to fundamentally change the landscape of manufacturing.
 Before founding Mujin, Issei was an award-winning sales manager at the Japanese branch of Iscar, one of the most profitable precision tool makers in the world.
 The years spent running on the factory floor in Japan, Korea, and China gave Issei deep understanding and appreciation of manufacturing automation, and inspired him to take on this billion dollar challenge.

 Rosen's one and only passion is to increase worldwide quality of life by deploying as many automation systems as possible into the real world.
 After getting a PhD from the Robotics Institute at CMU, his dreams led to co-founding Mujin, a robotics startup employing advanced AI technologies, in the world's most hardcore and intense manufacturing environment: Japan.
 He is a true believer of open-source and has founded and developed the widely used robot motion planning system OpenRAVE, which comprises the core of the Mujin technology stack and is used by many robotics labs around the world.

-The second intern who MUJIN has accepted.
-Denys graduated from National Technical University of Ukraine as one of top students.
-During undergrad, he actually won 3rd place in the national competition of Ukraine in Computer Science.
-After undergrad, he started master in Ecole Normale Supérieure, Paris, France.
-Currently he is working in MUJIN and contributing in development of real time motion planning system.
+Denys graduated from the National Technical University of Ukraine as one of the top students, where he won 3rd place in the National Competition of Ukraine in Computer Science and 2nd place in the National Competition of Ukraine in Software Design.
+He recieved his masters from École Normale Supérieure rued'Ulm, Paris, France.
+Denys won the silver medal as a member of a team in the Southwestern European Regional Contest of the ACM-ICPC.Currently, he is working at MUJIN and contributing in the development of real time motion planning system.